-Islamophobia in the USA is an investigation by Abdullah Elshami of Al Jazeera Arabic to find out who and what is at the back of increased anti-Islamic sentiments in the USA, and moreover, what they think about Islam and Muslims, how they work and who funding them.
+Islamophobia in the USA is an investigation by Abdullah Elshami of Al Jazeera Arabic.
+He attempts to find out who and what is at the back of increased anti-Islamic sentiments in the USA, and moreover, what they think about Islam and Muslims, how they work and who funding them.

-The investigation exposes a network of Islamophobic politicians, funders, writers and campaigners, who collaborated to make-happen such conditions in which Donald Trump would be win the 2016 presidential election.
+The investigation exposes a network of Islamophobic politicians, funders, writers and campaigners.
+They all collaborated to make-happen such conditions in which Donald Trump would be win the 2016 presidential election.
 Trump has already campaigned openly for a full ban of all Muslims’ entry to the United States, and has since issued executive orders to restrict the movement of citizens of definite Muslim-majority countries to America.

 What is Islamophobia?